Is MasterClass worth it? It depends. Sure, the teachers are celebrities so you are “learning from the best.”

 In this sense, they replaced our usual Netflix and podcast time, while being far more productive, inspirational, and instructive.

-MasterClass Review: Pros and Cons
+MasterClass Subscription Review: The Pros and Cons

 While we are firm believers that MasterClass is worth the money, there is always room for improvement.
 These are the pros and cons based on our experience.

 The Cons and Things We Didn’t Like

 Unlike with Netflix, which offers multiple profiles when multiple people use it, when we were watching the same MasterClass separately, it was hard to remember our spots.

 The good news is, though, you can preview the lesson titles in advance, which will give you an idea of how advanced they are.

 There are no free trials of MasterClass, but introductions and previews of the courses are available on their page and YouTube channel.

 The Pros and Things We Loved

 Several of the courses we watched were truly inspirational and life-changing.
 After listening to Jane Goodall’s MasterClass, we won’t think about Mother Earth the same way.
 For real.

 MasterClass is an excellent replacement for those of us who watch too much Netflix.
 What’s more, is it’s about the same price.
 So why not instead listen to Neil deGrasse Tyson or Anna Wintour?

-A few of the MasterClasses that we watched had two instructors, and it was really cool to see their dynamic, particularly with David Axelrod (Democrat) and Karl Rove (Republican) in their MasterClass, campaign strategy and messaging.
+A few of the MasterClasses that we watched had two instructors, and it was cool to see their dynamic, particularly with David Axelrod (Democrat) and Karl Rove (Republican) in their MasterClass, campaign strategy and messaging.

 I looked at Chris Voss’ yesterday to see his steps on negotiating a price.
 I also keep Alice Water’s oatmeal pancake and Gabriela Camara’s salsa verde recipes on file.

 Additionally, the workbooks are all saved on my laptop and are text searchable.
 So that one time I was at Ryan’s cabin without wifi, I was able to find Thomas Keller’s recipe on butter-poached lobster tails.
 Thank you, TK!